Rajpratik71/Mininet-wiki/Documentation.md

 * [VM-Creation-Notes](VM-Creation-Notes) How we created the Mininet VM image

 #### Documentation and FAQ
+* [Introduction to Mininet](Introduction-to-Mininet) An introduction to Mininet's Python API.
-* [Mininet-API-Documentation](Mininet-API-Documentation) How to view documentation for Mininet's Python API
+* [Mininet API Dcoumentation](Mininet-API-Documentation) How to view documentation for Mininet's Python API
 * [Presentations](Presentations) Presentations on Mininet
 * [Publications](Publications) Mininet papers and other publications
 * [FAQ](FAQ) Please read and add to the Frequently Asked Questions (and their Answers)